NORTH CAROLINA — North Carolina daily coronavirus cases rose above 2,000 again on Wednesday. However, hospitalizations fell.

 You can view each county’s total in the interactive map above.

-Health officials say they are continuing to actively investigating each case that is reported to produce a timeline of the patients’ travels while symptomatic.
+Health officials say they continue to actively investigate each case that is reported to produce a timeline of the patients’ travels while symptomatic.
 Using contact tracing, they are also working to identify any people who may have been put at risk during that time due to close contact.

 According to the CDC, "close contact" is defined as being within six feet of the patient for 10 or more minutes.